Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 - Purdue's games this season have eclipsed the over/under two times in nine opportunities (22.2%).

-- Purdue is 5-0 against the spread and 5-0 overall in games when it records more than 19.0 points.
+- Purdue is 5-0 against the spread and 5-0 overall in games when it scores more than 19.0 points.

 - The Boilermakers have turned the ball over 13 times, two fewer times than the Buckeyes have forced turnovers (15).